ProFuser: Progressive Fusion of Large Language Models: Method

-To comprehensively evaluate models' advantages, we employ both training mode and inference mode evaluations.
-In the training mode, we posit that for a given \text{(instruction, response)} pair, the probability distribution generated under teacher-forcing reflects the model's understanding of the input based on its intrinsic knowledge.
-A lower cross-entropy (CE) value indicates the model's superiority.
-In the inference mode, the quality of responses produced by different source models for a given instruction can indicate their inherent problem-solving capabilities.
-A higher-quality response signifies a more advantageous model.
+We propose a dual-mode evaluation framework encompassing both training and inference modes to comprehensively assess model advantages.
+In training mode, we hypothesize that the probability distribution generated under teacher-forcing for a given \text{(instruction, response)} pair reflects the model's inherent understanding, with lower cross-entropy (CE) values indicating superior performance.
+In inference mode, response quality serves as a direct indicator of problem-solving capabilities, with higher-quality responses signifying model superiority.

-\paragraph{Training Mode} As shown on the right side of Figure \ref{method}, given an input instruction \( x_i \) and the ground truth response \( y_i \), we use teacher-forcing to obtain the logits distributions \(\{P_i^j\}_{j=1}^K\) from the source models \(\{M_j\}_{j=1}^K\).
-We then compute the cross-entropy (CE) for each model according to Equation~\eqref{sft-loss}.
-The model with the minimum CE is selected as the advantageous model:
+\paragraph{Training Mode} As illustrated in the right side of Figure \ref{method}, given an input instruction \( x_i \) and ground truth response \( y_i \), we employ teacher-forcing to obtain logits distributions \(\{P_i^j\}_{j=1}^K\) from source models \(\{M_j\}_{j=1}^K\).
+The cross-entropy (CE) is computed for each model following Equation~\eqref{sft-loss}.
+The advantageous model is identified through minimum CE selection:

-where $\theta_j$ represents the parameters of $j$th source model.
-The logits distribution \( P_i^{\text{MinCE}} \) from the chosen model encapsulates the advantage information in the training mode.
+where $\theta_j$ denotes the parameters of the $j$th source model.
+The logits distribution \( P_i^{\text{MinCE}} \) from the selected model encapsulates the training mode advantage information.

-\paragraph{Inference Mode} As shown on the left side of Figure \ref{method}, for a given instruction \(x_i\), we derive inference outputs \(\{\widetilde{y}_i^j\}_{j=1}^K\) from the source models \(\{M_j\}_{j=1}^K\).
-To evaluate the quality of these outputs, we use multiple high-performing reward models to vote on them.
-The output with the most votes is regarded as the chosen response.
+\paragraph{Inference Mode} As depicted in the left side of Figure \ref{method}, for instruction \(x_i\), we generate inference outputs \(\{\widetilde{y}_i^j\}_{j=1}^K\) from source models \(\{M_j\}_{j=1}^K\).
+Response quality assessment is conducted through a voting mechanism incorporating multiple high-performance reward models (refer to Section \ref{sec:experiment}, Training Details).
+The response receiving the majority vote is selected: